One Piece Film: Red: Plot

 Luffy's group comes across Koby, Helmeppo, and Blueno who are operating undercover for the World Government.
-Koby reveals that Uta has the power of the Sing-Sing Fruit, which allows her to send people into a dream world known as the Sing-Sing World by singing to them.
+Koby reveals that Uta's Devil Fruit powers allow her to send people into a dream world by singing to them.
 They and everyone else who watched the concert are trapped in this world, whose reality is completely controlled by Uta.
-The Sing-Sing World ceases to exist whenever Uta falls asleep; however, Uta has been consuming a drug called wake-shrooms that keeps her awake at all hours and drastically shortens her lifespan.
-If Uta were to die, everyone in the Sing-Sing World would be trapped there forever.
+The dream world ceases to exist whenever Uta falls asleep; however, Uta has been consuming a fungal called wake-shrooms that keeps her awake at all hours, but causes her to make irrational decisions and drastically shortens her lifespan.
+If Uta dies, everyone in the dream world would be trapped there permanently.
 In the real world, the Marine fleet arrives at Elegia to find the concertgoers all sleeping.
-They block their hearing to nullify Uta's singing, but Uta assumes control of the concertgoers to overwhelm the Marines and remove their hearing blockers.
+They block their hearing to nullify Uta's singing, but Uta assumes control of the concertgoers' bodies to overwhelm the Marines and remove their hearing blockers.
 The Five Elders know that Uta has mere hours left to live and that if she dies, 70% of the world's population would be trapped in the Sing-Sing World.
-Koby's group helps the pirates free themselves by singing the note they correspond to on the staff, and the Straw Hats head towards the castle to find a weakness in Uta's power.

-In the library, Robin discovers that there is a way to make the worlds converge by summoning Tot Musica, a demonic entity whose existence spans both worlds.
+Koby's group helps the trapped pirates free themselves, and the Straw Hats head towards the castle to find a weakness in Uta's power.
+In the library, Nico Robin discovers that there is a way to make the worlds converge by summoning Tot Musica, a demonic entity whose existence spans both worlds.
 If Tot Musica is defeated simultaneously in both worlds, those in the Sing-Sing World will return to reality.
 Uta resumes her concert in the Sing-Sing World, but her audience begins to resist the idea of living in her world forever.
 Growing more and more unstable, Uta transforms all of them into inanimate objects.
-Luffy goes to confront Uta, and she reveals that Shanks abandoned her on Elegia after allegedly destroying and plundering it.
+Luffy goes to confront Uta, and she claims that Shanks abandoned her on Elegia after destroying and plundering it.
 Uta decides to kill Luffy in the real world, but is stopped by Shanks and his crew.

 Shanks tries to help Uta, but Akainu orders for the Marines to fire on her without regard for the concertgoers, forcing the Red-Haired Pirates to go on the defensive.
 Terrified at the slaughtering of her subjects and slipping into delirium from the wake-shrooms, Uta summons Tot Musica.
 She then attacks Luffy in the Sing-Sing World, but Gordon takes the blow instead.
-He reveals that Tot Musica was actually the one that destroyed Elegia 12 years ago after Uta accidentally summoned him, and Shanks left Uta on Elegia afterward so she could pursue a singing career without being a wanted pirate.
-Despite this revelation, Uta ends up being consumed by Tot Musica as it moves to consume both versions of Elegia, easily overpowering the pirates and Marines.
+He reveals that Tot Musica was actually the one that destroyed Elegia 12 years ago after Uta accidentally summoned him; Shanks took responsibility and left Uta on Elegia afterward so she could pursue a singing career without being a wanted pirate.
+Despite this revelation, Uta confesses that she already knew the truth after finding a recording of the event a year into her music career, but continued to make music out of devotion to her fans.
+Uta is overtaken by Tot Musica as it moves to consume both versions of Elegia, overpowering everyone on the island.